 I think it's important to remember that you are never done engaging the community.
 It was an important lesson and as a result, we are concentrating on securing broad public outreach in code rewrites currently underway.
 People love participating in planning in Aspen and there always needs to be broad outreach to include the community and to explain what is happening and why.

 In this age of busy schedules and social media, are planners right to continue to rely on face-to-face evening meetings?

 GARROW: All communities are a little bit different.
 I would like to do more online engagement, but some in the Aspen community push for face-to-face meetings.
 We also do not have as many millennials as other communities, so public hearings, focus groups, and open houses continue to be key means of engagement here.

 Our new engagement website provides an option for people with difficult schedules an alternative to the public meeting or open house.
 It is interactive and fun, and they can go online and provide quick feedback.
 We also do pop-up workshops downtown to get feedback.
 We find catching people where they are can be even better than an open house because people still have to make an effort to go to an open house.

 Do planners need to consider gender when facilitating public engagement?

-Has being a woman played any role in your success facilitating public involvement?
+Has being a woman played any role in your success in facilitating public involvement?

 When I moved to Aspen and began work on the update to the city's comprehensive plan, it talked about transportation, buildings, and housing but it didn't talk about people.
 I advocated adding a chapter called The Lifelong Aspenite and it was a success to get it into the comprehensive plan.
 This was not a perspective included in Aspen's planning previously, and I think I may have brought this perspective in because I am a woman.

-It is so easy for cities to focus on hard infrastructure, but there also needs to focus on people.
+It is so easy for cities to focus on hard infrastructure, but they also need to focus on people.